jbengal1/RandPytStuff/Springs/README.md

 python N_oscillators.py 2
 will use input_initState2.json, input_parameters2.json pair files.

-A detailed description, can be found in Springs Oscillators Project.pdf and Oscillators and waves theory.pdf.
+A detailed description, can be found in "Springs Oscillators Project.pdf" and "Oscillators and waves theory.pdf".